Burr vs Blade Coffee Grinder: The Complete Breakdown

 How Blade Grinders Work

 Blade grinders are basically tiny food processors.
 A sharp blade spins at high speed, chopping whatever's in its path.
+You can hear them scream from across the kitchen.
 Simple, cheap, effective—for some things.

 The good stuff: